 Make Your Visit Memorable

-Starry Lights will provide numerous locations for the perfect selfie spot, will make a terrific backdrop for family holiday cards, and will be a great excuse to come and explore beautiful downtown Westerly, RI-Pawcatuck, CT.
-Before or after your visit, we encourage you to support the eclectic shops and outstanding restaurants in this historic, hip and happening 2 state downtown.
-Many other great restaurants are outside downtown and provide ease for parking. visit oceanchamber.org
+Starry Lights will provide numerous locations for the perfect selfie spot, will make a terrific backdrop for family holiday cards, and will be a great excuse to come and explore beautiful downtown Westerly, RI, Pawcatuck, CT and Stonington, CT.
+Before or after your visit, we encourage you to support the eclectic shops and outstanding restaurants in this historic, hip and happening region. visit oceanchamber.org

 The lights will go on around 4:30pm each night and turn off around 9:30pm.